Man on the Moon (R.E.M. song): Composition

-Lyric
+Lyrics

-The song's lyric does not tell a conventional story and may instead be seen as a collection of cultural references, images and ideas.
+The song's lyrics do not tell a conventional story and instead form a collection of cultural references, images and ideas.
 There are repeated mentions of Andy Kaufman, including references to his Elvis impersonation and work with wrestlers Fred Blassie and Jerry Lawler.
-Some critics find the song also invokes the conspiracy theories surrounding the Moon landing and Elvis Presley as an indirect nod to the persistent rumors that Kaufman faked his own death.
+The song also invokes the conspiracy theories surrounding the Moon landing and Elvis Presley's death as an indirect nod to the persistent rumors that Kaufman faked his own death.
 Speaking in 2017 to the NME, Mike Mills explained that the perceived ambiguity of Kaufman's legacy, including questions of whether he was a comedian or a performance artist, and whether his work was funny or irritating, was a way to frame other questions about life within the song:

 He's the perfect ghost to lead you through this tour of questioning things.
 Did the moon landing really happen?
 Is Elvis really dead?
 He was kind of an ephemeral figure at that point so he was the perfect guy to tie all this stuff together as you journey through childhood and touchstones of life.

-Regarding the cryptic lyric, critic Greg Kot wrote that the song "presents a surreal vision of heaven."
+Regarding the cryptic lyrics, critic Greg Kot wrote that the song "presents a surreal vision of heaven."
 According to Ann Powers, "Mentioning Kaufman in the same breath as Moses and Sir Isaac Newton, Stipe makes a game of human endeavor, insisting that it all ends in dust.
 'Let's play Twister, let's play Risk,' Stipe jokes to the notables he's invoked.
 'I'll see you in heaven if you make the list.'"